What should I expect on my first visit?

 This is completely understandable.
 In order to be able to experience the benefits of physical therapy please enquire about a taster session.
 Non oil massage treatment can also be applied through one layer of clothing, please enquire about this effective Japanese based therapy.

 I have often thought about trying therapy but I am very wary of having my neck cracked!

 Manipulations definitely have their place in therapy, but many conditions will respond to soft tissue and joint mobilisation without the need to resort to joint manipulations.
-I do not practise joint manipulations.
+I have many years experience of using joint mobilisations.

 Why can't I simply let an injury heal on its own?

 All injuries will heal on their own but how well have they healed?
 How well did you manage the early stages of the injury?
 How well did you mange the injury when it was still vulnerable to re-injury?
-Have you gone back to you sport and you keep breaking down?
-Proper management of an injury through its normal stages of healing and a thorough programme of rehabilitation will give you the best chance of returning to your sport or occupation in the knowledge that you are ready to compete or work again without any subsequent breakdowns or long term detrimental effects.
+Have you gone back to your sport and you keep breaking down?
+Proper management of an injury through its normal stages of healing and a thorough programme of rehabilitation will give you the best chance of returning to your sport or occupation in the knowledge that you are ready to compete or work again with a reduced likelihood of subsequent breakdowns or long term detrimental effects.